thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 the resurrection of Jesus emerges not as myth, but as the best explanation for the birth of Christianity and the enduring hope it proclaims.

-To me, the evidence is clear.
-I also understand that it's not that way for everyone.
-So I'd ask you to stay humble and pursue truth where it leads you even if you don't like it.
+To us, the evidence is clear.
+We also understand that it's not that way for everyone.
+So we'd ask you to stay humble and pursue truth where it leads you even if you don't like it.
 Truth is not mine or yours - it's truth for everyone and that's what makes it truth.
 Follow truth!